-- 1. The unitholders have an interest in the assets of the Fund as co-owners in proportion to their holding.
+- 1. The unitholders have an interest in the assets of the sub-fund or the unit class as co-owners in proportion to their holding.
 Units are issued as bearer or registered units.
-If registered units are issued, these are registered by the registrar and transfer agent in the unit register of the unit class.
+If registered units are issued, these are registered by the registrar and transfer agent in the unit register of the sub-fund or unit class.
 Units may be provided, inter alia, through Clearstream Banking, Euroclear, FundSettle, Vestima and/or other centralised management systems.
 Unitholders are advised that Euroclear will only accept deliveries for whole units.
 Neither the issue of bearer units nor the issue of registered units entitles the unitholder to receive physical certificates.
 Units may only be purchased for holding in custody accounts. - 2.
 Units are transferable, unless restrictions are defined in the Prospectus.
 When a Unit is transferred, the rights certified therein shall also be transferred. - 3.
-All Fund units have equal rights, unless the Management Company decides to issue different unit classes for the Fund. - 4.
+All fund units of a sub-fund have equal rights, unless the Management Company decides to issue different unit classes for the Fund. - 4.
 The Management Company may provide for different unit classes.
 All units are equally entitled to the income, capital gains and liquidation proceeds of their unit class, from the day of issue. - a) Unit classes may be formed for the Fund which differ, in particular, in terms of the investors who may acquire and hold units, the income distribution policy, entry charge, currency of unit value, including the use of currency hedging transactions, management fee, minimum investment amount or any combination of these features.
-Unit classes may be formed at any time at the Management Company's discretion. - b) Existing unit classes shall be listed individually both in the Prospectus and in the annual and semi-annual reports.
-The features defining each unit class shall be described in detail in the Prospectus and in the annual and semi-annual reports. - c) Assets may only be acquired for the Fund as a whole, and may not be acquired for individual unit classes. - d) It is permitted to enter into currency hedging transactions exclusively in favour of a single currency unit class.
+Unit classes may be formed at any time at the Management Company's discretion. - b) Existing unit classes shall be listed individually both in the overview of unit classes issued for the individual subfunds and in the annual and semi-annual reports.
+The features defining each unit class shall be described in the overview of unit classes issued for the individual sub-funds and in the annual and semi-annual reports. - c) Assets may only be acquired for the Fund as a whole, and may not be acquired for individual unit classes. - d) It is permitted to enter into currency hedging transactions exclusively in favour of a single currency unit class.
 For currency unit classes with currency hedging in favour of the currency of this unit class (reference currency), the Management Company may, regardless of Section 5 of the Management Regulations, use derivatives on exchange rates or currencies for the purpose of avoiding losses of unit value due to foreign exchange losses on Fund assets that are not denominated in the reference currency of the unit class. - e) The unit value shall be calculated separately for each unit class, in the process of which the set-up costs of new unit classes, distribution of income, management fees and the results of currency hedging transactions relating to a particular unit class, including any income equalisation where relevant, shall be exclusively attributed to the unit class in question.

-SECTION 11 Issue and redemption of Fund units
+SECTION 11 Issue, redemption and conversion of Fund units